Rapid warming in the Gulf of Maine will bring changes to our coastal economy.

 Explore how we're helping waterfront communities adapt to climate change

-Whether directly or indirectly, we will all feel the impacts of continued sea level rise. of sea level rise.
-In order to build resilient communities …
+Whether directly or indirectly, we will all feel the impacts of continued sea level rise.
+In order to build resilient communities that can adapt and …

 Our project documents the growth of a small oyster farm as it scales to commercial level operations.
 By keeping track of the successes, challenges, financial …

 In 2017, GMRI’s Aquaculture Program partnered with the City of South Portland and GEI Consultants to develop a Master Plan or long-term vision for the …

 Our project aims to develop guidance and adaptive strategies for fishery managers grappling with climate change induced allocation challenges.

 The Gulf of Maine occupies only a small corner of the global ocean, but it is a microcosm for changes, challenges, and opportunities arising around …

 This year, Dr. Kathy Mills and a team of collaborators continued their ongoing work exploring vulnerabilities and responses of Northeast U.S. fishing communities to shifting …

 In November, we hosted our newest session of Trawl to Table — a seafood industry workshop that convenes fishermen, seafood dealers, restaurants, and institutions involved …